 In the next step the attachment maker will Bind the Attachment to the Developer kit Rig.
 With Avastar this is a matter of a few clicks, where the attachment maker decides from where the attachment shall get its weights (from ‘Meshes’ means the weights are copied from the developer kit) and then call the Bind to Armature Operation.

 Step 3: The weighting Workflow

 Once the model is adjusted and bound to the Armature, the attachment maker will proceed with checking the weighting and adjusting the weights where necessary to match the Developer kit as good as possible.

 We have provided a Workflow panel from where the attachment maker can select the Skin&Weight Workflow.
-This workflow prepares the Blender scene such that the attachment maker can select the bones, add/remove weights as necessary, and rotate the Bones to test if the weighting is good.
+This workflow prepares the Blender scene such that the attachment maker can select the bones, add/remove weights from the attachment where necessary, and rotate the Bones to test if the weighting is good.

 Step 4: Posing and Animation

 Once the weights have been set up and tested, the attachment maker might also want to go into posing and animation.

 In this case the attachment maker will switch to the Pose&Animation workflow where he/she can use all animation features from Blender to create still poses or animations as they like.

 Avastar provides a decent panel for controlling which part of the Rig shall be displayed.
 The Rig Display panel is probably one of the most used panels we have.